dugsiiyeinc/ecommerce/Readme.md

+# Group Members
+This project was developed collaboratively by a team of skilled individuals, each contributing their expertise to bring the Ecommerce project to life:

+- Feisal Aden
+- Mohamed Aar
+- Mohamed Ahmed
+- Khalid Yare
+- Usama Said

 # Ecommerce Project

 Welcome to the Ecommerce project!
 This project is a simple ecommerce website that uses JavaScript, HTML, CSS, and JSON to manage products, customers, orders, blogs, and more.

 ## Demo

-Check out the live demo of the Ecommerce website on Vercel: [Ecommerce Demo](https://ecommerce-usaame19.vercel.app/)
+Check out the live demo of the Ecommerce website on Vercel: [Ecommerce Demo](https://ganacsi.vercel.app/)

 ## Table of Contents